centre-for-humanities-computing/web-extractor/README.md

 ]
 ```

-All this could also have been done in the extractor alone using the DOM and mutation-observers etc. so the above is only
+All this could also have been done in the extractor alone using the DOM, events and mutation-observers etc.,
-an easier way to do it.
+so the above is only an easier way to do it.

-## Disable or Remove Rules
-A rule can be temporarily disabled by prefixing the file name with double underscore e.g. `__cookiebot.js`.
-To completely
-remove a rule simply delete the file.